tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 	- maybe 2 potions in cabinet
 	- Need to keep the magic shrink potion from traveling... maybe have it in a basin with a chain-attached cup?
 		- (don't want to code every room for being mouse sized)
+- Maybe a magic radio (a machine entity like the baking machine) in the Maine Hall that plays "Danni I've got your numbrer" when tuned correctly?
+Gives clue for potion chest.
+Also maybe acts as distraction during time travel puzzel - plays over gentle lilting of harp, violins, and triange - which enables Burt to cut in and dance with princess (evil prince is off gyrating hips wildly)?
+Perhaps the magic radio used to live in the throne room but got moved to the main hall after the 'incident' (note could indicate this) ;-D

 5.x Additional rooms
 	Have portait of Willie revealed in throne room and give player mouse hole and time travel quest